 Peace prevails all over the Island with no political or communal riots.
 Not only the beauty of nature and the various enticing features but also the peace-loving people have made the Andaman and Nicobar Islands a tourist spot for visitors overseas.

 The people are given quality education.
 Quality medical facilities are available.
 The people are very much aware of their rights and concessions and so do they abide and maintain their standards.
-The people enjoy a lot of freedom.
+People enjoy a lot of freedom.
 They do not have any limitations.
 They live in harmony.
-This is a rare sight that one finds in India, which is unusual as there are constraints, political and communal riots, and calmness situation in the other parts of India.
+This is a rare sight that one finds in India, which is unusual as there are constraints, political and communal riots, and calmness situations in the other parts of India.

 Subhash Mela and Island Tourism Festival in January, Beach Festival in April, Monsoon festival in August, Food festival and world tourism day celebration in September and film festival in November are some of the visible festivals that are celebrated here.

 The people of these Islands celebrate special occasions like Durga Puja, Dipawali, Christmas, Janmashtami, and the colorful Holi festival.
 Even Onam and Pongal are celebrated with equal enthusiasm.

 Andaman & Nicobar Islands is a melting pot of Indian Culture.
 Andaman cuisine is heavily influenced by all the cultures that came into contact with the region.
 Like many other aspects of Andaman culture, the influence of the Hindu, Christian, Muslim, and Sikh religions in traditional food is very strong.
 You can observe this deep impact on the truly tasty and spicy cuisine of The Andamans.

 The Andaman and Nicobar Island food is basically Non-vegetarian, it is completely a coastal region fish is eaten with rice.
 Vegetables and most of the food items are imported from other states and the nearest countries.